The Planning Grid brings all your production tracker information together with all expenses and non-production income

-As farming conditions change, it’s important to keep a close eye on your business, so Figured gives you an adjustable forecast to work with which we call the planning grid.
+As conditions change, it’s important to keep a close eye on your business, so Figured gives you an adjustable forecast to work with which we call the Planning Grid.

 NOTE: These production figures will be uneditable in your planning grid because they originate from your production trackers.